fredyw/jsrt/README.md

 How to build
 ------------
-jsrt uses Gradle build system (http://www.gradle.org/) and requires Java 7 to build.
+jsrt uses Gradle build system (http://www.gradle.org/) and requires Java 7 and JavaFX 2 to build.

 ### Building jsrt JAR ###
     gradle